-- 411-412.
+411-412.
 HISTORY OF ECONOMIC THOUGHT.
 Readings and critical discussions of the significant contributions of general economic theory which have been made in recent years, preceded by a review of the parent stock of classical economics.
 Prerequisite: Approval of instructor.
+(Not offered 1932-1933.)
+3 credits each semester.